darktable-org/dtdocs/content/module-reference/processing-modules/raw-denoise.md

 masking: true
 ---

 Perform denoising on raw image data before it is demosaiced.
-This module is ported from dcraw (http://www.cybercom.net/~dcoffin/dcraw/).
+This module is ported from [dcraw](http://www.cybercom.net/~dcoffin/dcraw/).

 ## Module Controls